SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dpd-local/index.md

 ## Service enhancements

-The following are the key services are provided by the Asendia integration:
+The following are the key services are provided by the DPD Local integration:

 * **Proof of Identity**: Requires the receiver to present valid identification at the point of delivery.
 * **Proof of Age**: Ensures the recipient meets a minimum age requirement, like for age-restricted goods.